 5 – Rushing production or artwork timeframes

-Manufacturing is not an exact science and press operators or designers are all human – urgent or rushed jobs are much more likely be struck down by human error.
-One of the best ways to ensure a quality product and a stress free printing experience is to plan ahead and leave plenty of time for desing and production.
+Manufacturing is not an exact science and press operators or designers are all human – urgent or rushed jobs are much more likely to be struck down by human error.
+One of the best ways to ensure a quality product and a stress-free printing experience is to plan ahead and leave plenty of time for design and production.
 Ask your suppliers in advance how many working days they will require.